 Anyway, like I was saying, everything is going very well over here and I'm happy as can be.

-I hope you know that I love you all so very much and you're in my prayers continually.
+I hope you know that I love you all so very much and you're in

 A la semaine prochaine,